Hansade2005/pixel-pilot/docs/getting-started.md

-# Getting Started with Pixel Pilot
+# Getting Started with PiPilot

-## Welcome to Pixel Pilot
+## Welcome to PiPilot

 **Date:** September 7, 2025
 **Author:** Anye Happiness Ade
 **Version:** 1.0.0

-Pixel Pilot is a revolutionary AI-powered web development platform that transforms how you create applications.
-By combining advanced artificial intelligence with professional development tools, Pixel Pilot enables you to build production-ready web applications through natural language conversations.
+PiPilot is a revolutionary AI-powered web development platform that transforms how you create applications.
+By combining advanced artificial intelligence with professional development tools, PiPilot enables you to build production-ready web applications through natural language conversations.

-## What Makes Pixel Pilot Different?
+## What Makes PiPilot Different?

 ### 🤖 AI-Powered Development
 - **Conversational Development**: Describe your app in plain English and watch it come to life